 Day 15: Tuesday 22 July

 The day will be spent crossing the Baltic Sea, so enjoy time to relax.
 Arrive in Travemunde, Germany at 9pm and stay in a nearby luxury hotel.
-Dinner is not included.
+Dinner is not included as we arrive too late.
 Mileage: 5

 Day 16: Wednesday 23 July